dipc-cc/sp2graph/README.md

 The goal of _sp2graph_ project is to provide tools for analyzing the bond-order of *sp<sup>2</sup>*-hybridized carbon nanostructures.
 This is particular interesting for the interpretation of recent experiments performed with scanning tunneling microscopy on graphene-based nanostructures synthesized on metallic surfaces.

 ## Objectives ##
-Given the `xyz` geometry of a planar carbon-based structure (sp2 hybridized), __sp2graph__ aims to provide:
+Given the `xyz` geometry of a planar carbon-based structure (*sp<sup>2</sup>*-hybridized), __sp2graph__ aims to provide:

    - all possible Kekulé representations
-   - the most stable structure according to Clar's sextet theory
+   - the most stable structure according to Clar's $\pi$-sextet theory
-   - allow for user defined constrains, such as to impose single or double bonds at specified connections and/or radicals
+   - allow for user defined initial constrains: impose single or double bonds at specified connections and/or radicals at specific sites
    - estimation of the most stable structure through first-neighbors tight-binding model

 ## Introduction ##

 ![anthracene](/doc/images/anthracene12_rot.png)